MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/cordova/offline.md

 ms.author: adhal
 ---

-# Add Offline Sync to your Apache Cordova app
+# Add offline data sync to your Apache Cordova app

 This tutorial covers the offline sync feature of Azure Mobile Apps for the Apache Cordova quickstart app.
 Offline sync allows end users to interact with a mobile app&mdash;viewing, adding, or modifying data&mdash;even when there is no network connection.
 Changes are stored in a local database.
 Once the device is back online, these changes are synced with the remote backend.